 The University of Groningen's Department of Sociology is again offering its twin workshops on longitudinal social network analysis focused around the RSiena software.
-Organisers of the 2019 workshop edition are Christian Steglich and Robert Krause.
-The two workshop modules that can be registered for independently are:
+Teachers of the 2021 online workshop edition will be Tom Snijders and Christian Steglich.
+We organise the event with secretarial support by Christine Timmerman.
+The two workshop modules that can be registered for independently are these:

-The The 10th Winter School on Longitudinal Social Network Analysis will take place Monday till Wednesday.
+The 11th Winter School on Longitudinal Social Network Analysis will take place 1-3 February 2021 (Monday till Wednesday).
 It introduces participants to the analysis of longitudinal, group-centered network data by way of stochastic, actor-based models (Snijders, van de Bunt & Steglich, 2010), and to the analysis of peer influence processes taking place in such dynamically changing networks (Steglich, Snijders & Pearson, 2010).

 Objective of the Winter School is that course participants develop an understanding of the models, familiarise themselves with the use of the RSiena software for model estimation, and learn how to tell a good model specification from a bad one.
-The Winter School will be taught by Christian Steglich with support by Robert Krause.
 Participation in this introductory module should be sufficient preparation for following the advanced one.

 Prerequisites for participation are familiarity with basic social network analysis, some knowledge of intermediate statistics (including logistic regression analysis), and basic familiarity with the R statistical software environment.

-You can register by filling in the registration form (see link at the bottom of this page).
-The maximum number of participants per course module is 30; for the Master Class, we handle a maximum of five presenters.
+You can register for these online courses by filling in the registration form (see link at the bottom of this page).
+The maximum number of participants per course module is 20; for the Master Class, we handle a maximum of five presenters.
 For those who register after the maximum number is reached, a waiting list will be created.

 Registration fees depend on intended participation and job status, as indicated in the following table.